epigen/mr.pareto/README.md

           conda activate base
           mamba create -c conda-forge -c bioconda -n snakemake snakemake
           ```
-          Most modules were developed and are tested with Snakemake version 7.15.2 (recommended)
+          Most modules were developed and tested with Snakemake version 7.15.2 (recommended)
           ```console
           mamba create -c conda-forge -c bioconda -n snakemake snakemake=7.15.2
           ```
      2. set Snakemake environment variables for convenience (optional, but highly recommended)
-         1. configure a **dedicated Snakemake conda environment folder** (e.g., on a non-backed up partition of your cluster) to avoid redundant installations and consolidate all conda environments installed by Snakemake in one easy to manage location.
+         1. configure a **dedicated Snakemake conda environment folder** (e.g., on a non-backed-up partition of your cluster) to avoid redundant installations and consolidate all conda environments installed by Snakemake in one easy-to-manage location.
              ```bash
              # put this in your .bashrc profile
              export SNAKEMAKE_CONDA_PREFIX = path/to/conda/directory
              ```
-         2. if you work on a cluster: configure location of your **cluster profile** (i.e., interface between Snakemake and your cluster's workload manager)
+         2. if you work on a cluster: configure the location of your **cluster profile** (i.e., the interface between Snakemake and your cluster's workload manager)
              ```bash
              # put this in your .bashrc profile
              export SNAKEMAKE_PROFILE = path/to/your/cluster/profile